-The disposal route to landfill (line 48) is primarily for grit and screenings.
-This has the most uncertainty (although it is only a small volume) as the % dry solids are not measured for all skip loads.
-The volume reported is all grit and screenings from both Kinnegar and Omega.
+The disposal route to landfill is primarily for grit and screenings this has the most uncertainty, although it is only a small volume, as the % dry solids are not measured for all skip loads.
+For AIR15, the volume reported is all grit and screenings from both Kinnegar and Omega.